 Positive Women’s Network (referred to by many as PWN) hit twenty years in 2011.
 We started out with an answering machine at a women’s health clinic, and now provide support to women with HIV all over BC.
 We are a national voice on support services and health promotion for women and the communities that support them in health and in life.

-What makes an organization grow and thrive for twenty years?
+What makes an organization grow and thrive for twenty-plus years?
 We wanted to know ourselves.

 We worked with researcher Tamara Landry through the Universities Without Walls program to explore the answers, and she spoke with those who would know: women with HIV, service providers and doctors who often refer women to PWN, funders, and consultants.

 We wanted answers to these fundamental questions: